 The SWM Project was declared to be State Significant Infrastructure (SSI) and Critical State Significant Infrastructure (CSSI) by a Ministerial order on 10 December 2015 under Section 5.12 (4) and 5.13 of the Environmental Planning and Assessment Act 1979 (EP&A Act) (previously referred to as sections 115U(4) and 115V prior to amendment of the EP&A Act).
 An Environmental Impact Statement (EIS) (GHD/AECOM September 2017) was prepared and placed on public exhibition from 13 September 2017 to 8 November 2017.
 A Submissions and Preferred Infrastructure Report (SPIR) (GHD/AECOM June 2018) was prepared in response to the submissions received during the EIS exhibition period.
 The SPIR was placed on public exhibition from 20 June 2018 to 18 July 2018.
-A Submissions Report was then prepared by Sydney Metro (September 2018) in response to submissions received during the SPIR exhibition period.
+A Submissions received during the SPIR exhibition period.
 The project was approved by the Minister for Planning on 12 December 2018 (Planning Approval number SSI-8256).